thomHayner/battleship-mini-app/README.md

 ### Current location

 - [https://th-battleship.herokuapp.com/](https://th-battleship.herokuapp.com/)
-- Heroku free-tier hosting, since it is free the app automatically shuts down after 30 minutes of non-use, so, it may take a few seconds to load when you first visit the page.
+- Heroku free-tier hosting, since it is free the app automatically shuts down after 30 minutes of non-use, so, it will take a few seconds to load when you first visit the page.

 ### Tech Stack
 <details>